 • Increase of interferon alpha in the CSF in the absence of demonstrable infection is the principal laboratory finding linking the whole clinical spectrum and all known disease causing mutations in Aicardi-Goutieres syndrome.

-• Other phenotypes: disseminated lupus erythematodes, childhood chilblain lupus, and leukodystrophy and retinopathy are expressed by mutations of the same genes.
+• Other phenotypes or shared expressions include disseminated lupus erythematodes, childhood chilblain lupus, and leukodystrophy and retinopathy.

 Historical note and terminology

 In 1984, Jean Aicardi and Francoise Goutieres reported 8 infants from 5 families who suffered from an early onset familial encephalopathy with chronic CSF lymphocytosis and basal ganglia calcifications mimicking an intrauterine infectious process but with negative TORCH (toxoplasmosis, rubella, cytomegalovirus, and herpes) investigations (Aicardi and Goutieres 1984).
 Clinically, the patients showed bilateral spasticity, dystonia, ocular jerks, and acquired progressive microcephaly with a rapid course toward profound deterioration and death.
 In addition, CT scan showed diffuse and progressive brain atrophy, deep white matter hypodensities, and bilateral symmetric calcifications of the basal ganglia including the thalamus.